Follow the Quickpaws Arena Project

 - Benching, staging, and admin occupy an 80 x 60 area.

 - Equipment and facilities occupy the remaining 80 x 20 area.

 - Competition surface is currently planned to be 1/3 washed sand and 2/3 fine bark.

 - People and equipment get just plain old dirt!

 - The arena will be heated.

-- There is ample parking for cars, RVs, and campers: there will be 120 VAC power available.
+- There is ample parking for cars, RVs, and campers.
+There is no power available at this time.